Max Headroom (TV series): Bryce Lynch

 Bryce Lynch (Chris Young), a child prodigy and computer hacker, is Network 23's one-man technology research department.

 In the stereotypical hacker ethos, Bryce has few principles and fewer loyalties.
 He seems to accept any task, even morally questionable ones, as long as he is allowed to have the freedom to play with technology however he sees fit.
 This, in turn, makes him a greater asset to the technological needs and demands of the network, and the whims of its executives and stars.
-However, he also generally does not hurt or infringe on others, making him a rare neutral character in the Max Headroom universe.
+Unlike in the original British film, the American version of the character generally does not intentionally hurt others or infringe on their rights, making him a rare neutral character in the Max Headroom universe.

 In the pilot episode of the series, Bryce is enlisted by evil network CEO Ned Grossberg (Charles Rocket) to investigate the mental patterns of unconscious reporter Edison Carter, to determine whether or not Carter has discovered the secrets of the "Blipverts" scandal.
 Bryce uploads the contents of Carter's memory into the Network 23 computer system, creating Max Headroom.
 It had been Bryce, following orders from Grossberg, who fought a hacking battle of sorts with Theora Jones that led to Edison hitting his head on a traffic barrier and falling unconscious.

 After the first episode, Bryce is generally recruited by Carter and his controller, Theora Jones, to provide technical aid to their investigative reporting efforts.